 - Make sure your website is SSL encrypted to protect it from data breaches (like analytics or email addresses).

 - Analyze all your channels that collect user’s data and make sure their operations comply with the GDPR.

 Though the Regulation guideline is quite well systemized, for each particular case it may not be entirely clear how to set it all up and not forget any tiny detail.
-Taking into account the variety of tools any modern website relays on today, it will really take a lot of time to figure out what you should do in order to comply with the GDPR according to all officially laid down Regulation rules.
+Taking into account the variety of tools any modern website relies on today, it will really take a lot of time to figure out what you should do in order to comply with the GDPR according to all officially laid down Regulation rules.

-Btw, keep an eye on the MotoPress news on the privacy related features!
+Btw, keep an eye on the MotoPress news on the privacy-related features!